 The above mentioned studies suggest that we may be witnessing an era in which not only whole MSCs, but also their byproducts could be leveraged as therapeutic agents.

-Expanding Applications for Mesenchymal Stem Cells
+Expanding Applications for MSCs

 In addition to being developed as cell therapeutics to treat a range of diseases, mesenchymal stem cells (MSCs) are being leveraged as research tools, utilized within tissue engineering and bioprinting applications, and incorporated by the clean meat industry.
 Presently, MSC-based clinical trials are being conducted for a range of disease conditions, with many completed trials showing safety and efficacy.